andrewt3000/generalEndPoint/README.md

 [General Components](https://github.com/andrewt3000/generalComponents#general-components) - data aware react components integrated with GS and GE.

 # General Endpoint
 This seed project is a reference implementation of the General EndPoint.
 General Endpoint is an api that accepts and returns json objects that implement sql crud commands with no programming.
 It uses a variation of Rest conventions.
-Internally GE uses a jql, which turns json into sql statements.
+Internally GE uses jql, which turns json into sql statements.

 General Endpoint is designed for typical uses cases, not all queries.
 Create custom endpoints for more complicated database operations.